 A lot of talk about the benefits of doing business on blockchain revolved around trust or the lack of trust, actually.
 Edelman’s Trust Barometer Global Report cites that “trust is on the decline,” and many believe blockchain can help address this since it’s a transparent platform with a decentralized verification system.

-Perhaps my prediction for blockchain was a bit obvious, and, sure, it was very interesting to learn more about cryptography, but I left SXSW feeling most inspired by sessions that looked beyond innovation and addressed changing the culture of the tech industry and beyond into more inclusive places.
+As I learn more, I realize perhaps my prediction for blockchain was a bit obvious, and, sure, it was very interesting to learn more about cryptography, but I left SXSW feeling most inspired by sessions that looked beyond innovation and addressed changing the culture of the tech industry and beyond into more inclusive places.
 Here are a couple takeaways from that.

 Organizations are prioritizing diversity and inclusion